 Preventing damage is so much easier than repairing the damage later.
 This is true in nearly every area of life.
 After all, you don’t want until your child is sick to bring them to a doctor.
 Instead, they get regular checkups to stop problems before problems arise.

 The same philosophy goes for hair care.
-After bleaching, make sure you undertake an intensive deep conditioning regime to get off on the right foot.
+After bleaching, undertake an intensive deep conditioning regime to get off on the right foot.
 Do this before you apply color—especially if that color is semi-permanent or permanent.
-Another great prevention strategy is the diligent use of heat protectants.
-You could be saving your hair from dozens of hours of direct heat exposure with the use of a specialized heat protectant serum or spray.
+Another excellent prevention strategy is the diligent use of heat protectants.
+Using a specialized heat protectant serum or spray, you could save your hair from dozens of hours of direct heat exposure.
 You can find the solution to this hair woe and more at HairtoBeauty.com

 3. Go Sulfate-Free

-It is a universal fact at this point – sulfates are bad for the long-term health of your hair if your hair is colored, bleached, or has a tight curl pattern.
+It is a universal fact at this point – sulfates are harmful to the long-term health of your hair if your hair is colored, bleached, or has a tight curl pattern.
 But let’s back up.
 First, what are sulfates?

 4. Put DOWN the Purple Shampoo